Shopify/shopify-api-js/docs/usage/customsessions.md

 - `RedisSessionStorage`
 - `SQLiteSessionStorage` - uses the file-based SQLite package, and is the default storage option on `config`.

-If you wish to you an alternative session storage solution for production, you'll need to set up a `CustomSessionStorage`, which you can then use in initializing your `config`.
+If you wish to use an alternative session storage solution for production, you'll need to set up a `CustomSessionStorage`, which you can then use in initializing your `config`.
 The `CustomSessionStorage` class expects to be initialized with the following three mandatory callbacks that link to your chosen storage solution and map to the `storeSession`, `loadSession`, and `deleteSession` methods on the class.

 ## Callback methods